 E-cigarettes: Facts, stats and regulations

-Electronic nicotine delivery systems go by many names.
-The most common name is “e-cigarettes,” but others such as e-cigs, vapes, vape pens, mods and tanks are also common terms.
-Most recently, new products, such as JUUL, have created brand-centric terms for product use (“JUULing”).
-For this resource, the entire category will be referred to as “e-cigarettes.”
+Electronic nicotine delivery systems (ENDS) go by many names.
+The most common name is “e-cigarette,” but others such as e-cigs, vapes, vape pens, mods and tanks are common terms.
+Recently, the e-cigarette brand JUUL has become so ubiquitous among youth that “JUULing” is also used as a common verb for all e-cigarette use.
+For the purposes of this resource we refer to the entire category as “e-cigarettes.”

 WHAT IS AN E-CIGARETTE?